-4. If you selected the "Create proxy media" option and the transcoding is complete, choose Proxy from the Viewer Options pop-up menu in the upper-right corner of the Viewer.
+4. If you selected the "Create proxy media" option and the transcoding is complete, choose Proxy Preferred or Proxy Only from the View pop-up menu in the upper-right corner of the viewer.

-If you later change the RED RAW settings, Final Cut Pro X asks you to first delete the optimized or proxy media since new media must be generated with the updated settings.
-If you're working with proxy media, choose Optimized/Original from the Viewer Options pop-up menu before making the change.
-It may take a few minutes to regenerate the new proxy media for those updated clips before you can continue to edit using proxy media.
-In the meantime, you can continue to edit using the original media until the transcoding has been completed.
+If you later change the RED RAW settings, you're prompted to first delete the optimized or proxy media because new media must be generated with the updated settings.
+If you're working with proxy media, choose Proxy Preferred from the View pop-up menu before making the change.
+This setting allows mixing of proxy and original media.
+As you continue to edit, Final Cut Pro replaces the original media with proxy media as it is regenerated.

-Edit in Final Cut Pro X and Export XML
+Edit in Final Cut Pro and Export XML

 After you import all of your media, you can edit just as you would any other project.
-Final Cut Pro X is designed for modern, file-based workflows, making it easy to browse, organize, and edit large amounts of material.
+Final Cut Pro is designed for modern, file-based workflows, making it easy to browse, organize, and edit large amounts of material.
 Use skimming to quickly view your footage.
 Mark range-based keywords and favorites, and save custom searches as Smart Collections.
-Quickly and easily arrange clips in the Timeline and add titles and effects, which render in the background as you work.
+Quickly and easily arrange clips in the timeline and add titles and effects, which render in the background as you work.

 When you're finished editing, you can open your project in a third-party finishing system such as DaVinci Resolve.
-Just open the project in the Timeline or select the project in the Browser, choose File > Export Project XML, and select a location to save the XML file.
+Just open the project in the timeline or select the project in the browser, choose File > Export Project XML, and select a location to save the XML file.